PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The giant emerges from the waters of Esfera

-The Adversary then told Neinheart what Orchid had said about the Path and asked him to explain what she had meant.
+He then turned to Edea and Kyrin and finished relaying his orders to them, warning them that their job wouldn’t be easy.
+After the pair left to carry out their mission, Neinheart wondered to himself whether sending their allies to their possible deaths was a necessary risk.
+He then turned to the Adversary and explained that he wanted to tell them more about the Black Mage’s true goals.
 Neinheart began by telling them that the Black Mage’s ideal world was one without Transcendents.
 In order to achieve this, he had not only defeated Rhinne, Alicia, and Tana, but he had kept the first two from passing on their powers while absorbing the latter.

 Neinheart was intrigued that he had managed to do so under the most unfavorable conditions.
 Bound by the laws of the Overseers that even he could not break, the Black Mage was unable to battle the other Transcendents directly, which was why he had recruited the Commanders to aid him.
 However, the Commanders had their own agendas, and so the Black Mage had needed to manage them carefully in order to ensure that they wouldn’t turn against him to advance their own goals.